sajithJanadara/SSD_Assignment-IT15024114/README.md

 # for test those two applications

-you can use two html file which I have provided in folder called fake html pages.
+you can use two html files which I have provided in folder called fake html pages.